shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

 * Add code to onboard users
 * Add code to allow authenticated users to sign the blockchain transactions

-Developers can choose to deploy one instance of the app (say, under active development) on the Arcana Testnet while simultaneously deploying a stable version of their app (say, one validated on Testnet and ready for users) on the Arcana Mainnet.
+Developers can choose to deploy one instance of the app (say, under active development) on the {{config.extra.arcana.company_name}} Testnet while simultaneously deploying a stable version of their app (say, one validated on Testnet and ready for users) on the {{config.extra.arcana.company_name}} Mainnet.

 By default, when an app is registered, a 'Testnet' configuration profile is associated with the app, and a unique **{{config.extra.arcana.app_address}}** is assigned to this 'Testnet' profile.
-To deploy your app on the Arcana Mainnet, you need to create a corresponding 'Mainnet' configuration profile and update the {{config.extra.arcana.sdk_name}} integration code to use the **new {{config.extra.arcana.app_address}}** assigned to the app's 'Mainnet' configuration profile.
+To deploy your app on the {{config.extra.arcana.company_name}} Mainnet, you need to create a corresponding 'Mainnet' configuration profile and update the {{config.extra.arcana.sdk_name}} integration code to use the **new {{config.extra.arcana.app_address}}** assigned to the app's 'Mainnet' configuration profile.
 Also, you need to specify the `network` parameter in the `AuthProvider` constructor as the 'mainnet'.
-For details on how to deploy your app on the Arcana Testnet / Mainnet, see [App Deployment Guide]({{page.meta.arcana.root_rel_path}}/howto/deploy_app.md).
+For details on how to deploy your app on the {{config.extra.arcana.company_name}} Testnet / Mainnet, see [App Deployment Guide]({{page.meta.arcana.root_rel_path}}/howto/deploy_app.md).

 ## Examples